metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 *Explain the testing methods used and present the results.*

-Our testing consisted solely of manual test regarding inputs of various types where they shouldn't be.
+Our testing consisted primarily of manual testing regarding invalid input of various types in different contexts - essentially, we checked how our program responded when given input of the wrong type.
 All tests of this type did not uncover any bugs as our input validation is relatively strict.

-Our testing did however uncover bugs when it came to printing the tables of patitent and doctor information as can be seen below.
-In the first image the input by the user is the full english alphabet twice, this is longer than the max characters allowed in a doctors first name, and last name.
-This overflow of characters is automatically consumed by the last name scanner as well and even the specialty's scanner.
+Our testing did however uncover bugs when it came to printing the tables of patient and doctor information as can be seen below.
+In the first image the input by the user is the full english alphabet twice; this is longer than the max characters allowed in a doctor's first and last name.
+This overflow of characters is automatically consumed by the last name scanner as well and the specialty's scanner.
 This caused not only the incorrect last name and specialty to be saved, but also formatting errors in the table printed to the screen.

 To resolve this, we check if the inputted string contains a `\n`newline character.
-If the newline character is not present, then the input is considered invalid and the user is prompted to try entering a string again.
+If the newline character is not present, then the input is assumed to have been longer than the maximum String length, and the input buffer is cleared until a newline character is encountered.
+This ensures that subsequent scanners are not accidentally being handed the overflow.

 ![character_buffer_overflow_input.jpg](character_buffer_overflow_input.jpg)